scientific-python/cookie/README.md

 [![Scikit-HEP][sk-badge]](https://scikit-hep.org/)

-A cookiecutter template for new Python projects, either targeting Scikit-HEP inclusion, or for general packages - the only Scikit-HEP specific parts are in the defaults.
+A cookiecutter template for new Python projects, either targeting Scikit-HEP inclusion, or for general software packages - the only Scikit-HEP specific parts are in the defaults.
 What makes this different from other cookie cutter templates for Python packages?

 * Designed from the [Scikit-HEP developer guidelines][]: Every decision is clearly documented and every tool described.